prit-tech/Computer-Vision/README.md

-Instructions
-Some parts of the code are already done for you
-You need to execute all the cells
-You need to add the code where ever you see "#### Add your code here ####" Marks are mentioned along with the cells
-Project Description:In this hands-on project, the goal is to build a face identification model to recognize faces.

 Data Description: Aligned Face Dataset from Pinterest.
 This dataset contains 10.770 images for 100 people.
 All images are taken from 'Pinterest' and aligned using dlib library.